jhillyerd/homelab/pkgs/README.md

-To work within or build one of these packages, you should run nix-shell or nix-build in this (pkgs) directory.
+To build one of these packages, you should run nix-build in this (pkgs) directory.

 Example:

-    nix-shell -A website
+    nix-build -A website